COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 -

-Don’t fall into the wrong use-trap
+Do not fall into the wrong use-trap

 -

-Can you be less than 100% EU-compliant?
+Can you be less than 100% EU compliant?

 -